Loco00003/locoweb/content/machines/vulnyx/Easy machines/Ready - vulnyx/index.md

 ![](images/ready%20(6).png)

 We are logged in!
-Lets search for the commons commands for redis:
+Lets search for the common commands for redis:

 ![](images/ready%20(7).png)